 Same-day registration and check-in for registered attendees.

-During this time guests are invited to visit Graphic Revolution: American Prints 1960 to Now (entry included with symposium badge) and enjoy a cash bar and live music Sculpture Hall.
+During this time guests are invited to visit Graphic Revolution: American Prints 1960 to Now (entry included with symposium badge) and enjoy a cash bar and live music by Elsie Parker & The Poor People of Paris in Sculpture Hall.